ableinc/pypm/README.md

     pypm update package1 package2
     ```
 7. setup<br />
-    Instead of using setup.py, you can add the same arguments under the 'setup' key in the package.json, then run pypm setup to install your project.
-Later updates will include the ability to upload to PyPI using pypm.
+    Instead of manually creating setup.py and setup.cfg files, you can add the same arguments under the 'setup' key in the package.json (refer to package.json), then run pypm setup to install your project locally.
     ```bash
     pypm setup
     ```